Cranberry Creek Wildlife Management Area

 Northern tip of Jefferson County, north of the village of Alexandria Bay on State Route 12 and 1.5 miles on Swan Hollow Road.

-- Stage Coach Road, multiple cars, gravel, with a large rock border - Get Google Map Driving Directions
+- Stage Coach Road, gravel with a large rock border - Get Google Map Driving Directions (Leaves DEC website)

 Rules, Regulations and Outdoor Safety